google/nomulus/db/README.md

 *   nomulus.golden.sql is the schema dump (pg_dump for postgres) of the final schema pushed by Flyway.
 This is mostly for informational, although it may be used in tests.
-*   db-schema.sql.generated is the schema generated from ORM classes by a Hibernate tool.
+*   db-schema.sql.generated is the schema generated from ORM classes by the GenerateSqlSchema command in Nomulus tool.
 This reflects the ORM-layer's view of the schema.

 The generated schema and the golden one may diverge during schema changes.
 For example, when adding a new column to a table, we would deploy the change before adding it to the relevant ORM class.
-Therefore, for a short time the golden file will contain the new column while the generated one do not.
+Therefore, for a short time the golden file will contain the new column while the generated one does not.

 ### Non-production Schema Push